-3. The majority of conservation organizations working in the Hill Country report that they focus on "education and outreach" as their primary activity.
-This finding points to the rather unique context and enormous opportunities inherent in a large landscape conservation initiative in a private-lands landscape.
-The "network" of organizations should focus on improving capacities to communicate with landowners and move toward action-oriented and project-based education and outreach efforts.
+- 3. The "network" of organizations should focus on improving capacities to communicate with landowners and move toward action-oriented and project-based education and outreach efforts.
+The majority of conservation organizations working in the Hill Country report that they focus on "education and outreach" as their primary activity.
+This finding points to the rather unique context, inherent challenges, and enormous opportunities of a large landscape conservation initiative in a private-lands landscape.
 When these initiatives show success, it builds trust and capacity between organizations and with landowners to work toward larger and more ambitious projects.
-We suggest identifying projects that promote action-based collaboration between landowners and conservation organizations.

-4. There is a strong desire for a large-scale collaborative approach.
-Both the interviews and the survey highlighted an interest in a large-scale network approach.
+Identifying projects that promote action-based collaboration between landowners and conservation organizations can facilitate additional engagement. - 4.
+There is a strong desire for a large-scale collaborative approach as indicated in both the interviews and the survey.
 A key to "scaling up" conservation efforts in the Hill Country is to make sure there is "a table" for interested parties to sit.
 Without the table, there is no place for groups to communicate and identify where and how they can best work together.
-To improve the ability to think and work proactively to address future problems or operate at larger scales, network governance structure needs to be discussed and agreed upon.
+Discussing and designing "a network governance structure" will improve the ability to network and deliver collective impact.